danielOsvath/Intuit_Challenge/README.md

 and typing: `python readData.py`

-If the anaconda label is not there, you will have to provide the anaconda python path.
+If the anaconda label is **not** there, you will have to provide the anaconda python path.
 Usually in the following location: ~/anaconda/bin/python.app

 To run: `~/anaconda/bin/python.app readData.py`
+or: `~/anaconda3/bin/python.app readData.py`

 When in the project directory.